Mutiny on the Bounty: Bligh's open-boat voyage

 A week later with the skies clearing, birds began to appear, signalling a proximity to land.
 On 28 May, the Great Barrier Reef was sighted; Bligh found a navigable gap and sailed the launch into a calm lagoon.
-Late that afternoon, he ran the boat ashore on a small island which he named Restoration Island, where the men found oysters and berries in plentiful supply and were able to eat ravenously.
+Late that afternoon, he ran the boat ashore on a small island off the coast of northeast Australia, which he named Restoration Island.
+Here, the men found oysters and berries in plentiful supply and were able to eat ravenously.
 Over the next four days, the party island-hopped northward within the lagoon, aware that their movements were being closely monitored by natives on the mainland.
 Strains were showing within the party; following a heated disagreement with Purcell, Bligh grabbed a cutlass and challenged the carpenter to fight.
 Fryer told Cole to arrest their captain but backed down after Bligh threatened to kill him if he interfered.

 On 2 June, the launch cleared Cape York, the extreme northern point of the Australian continent.
 Bligh turned south-west and steered through a maze of shoals, reefs, sandbanks, and small islands.
 The route taken was not the Endeavour Strait, but a narrower southerly passage later known as the Prince of Wales Channel.
-At 20:00 that evening, they reached the open Arafura Sea, still 1100 nmi from Kupang.
+At 20:00 that evening they reached the open Arafura Sea, still 1100 nmi from Kupang.
 The following eight days encompassed some of the toughest travel of the entire journey and, by 11 June, many were close to collapse.
 The next day, the coast of Timor was sighted: "It is not possible for me to describe the pleasure which the blessing of the sight of this land diffused among us", Bligh wrote.
 On 14 June, with a makeshift Union Jack hoisted, they sailed into Kupang harbour.

 In Kupang, Bligh reported the mutiny to the authorities, and wrote to his wife: "Know then, my own Dear Betsey, I have lost the Bounty ..."
 Nelson the botanist quickly succumbed to the harsh Kupang climate and died.
 On 20 August, the party departed for Batavia (now called Jakarta) to await a ship for Europe; the cook Thomas Hall died there, having been ill for weeks.
 Bligh obtained passages home for himself, his clerk Samuel, and his servant John Smith, and sailed on 16 October 1789.
 Four of the remainder—the master's mate Elphinstone, the quartermaster Peter Linkletter, the butcher Robert Lamb and the assistant surgeon Thomas Ledward—all died either in Batavia or on their journeys home.